-1. We recommend that you contact your insurance prior to starting therapy to inquire about your behavioral health benefits, whether or not you need pre-authorization or referral, your co-pays or deductible, and if you have other provision or limitations to your particular policy.
+1. We recommend that you contact your insurance prior to starting therapy to inquire about your behavioral health benefits, whether or not you need pre-authorization or referral, your co-pays or deductible, and if you have other provisions or limitations to your particular policy.

 2. For some people, it makes sense to use health insurance for psychotherapy, especially if it allows them access to services that otherwise they won’t be able to afford.
 Insurance companies can sometimes pay for a portion or all your therapy, based on your policy.
 Other people decided that the flexibility afforded by paying privately is worth the extra cost.

 3. You will be asked to provide written authorization for your therapist to communicate with your insurer.
 The insurance company would like to get some personal information about your situation and treatment plan.